samplchallenges/SAMPL7/physical_property/README.md

 Please sign up for our [e-mail list](https://mailchi.mp/272a7816e925/sampl7-physical-properties) for announcements of any changes.
 Be sure to also “watch” this GitHub repository.

 ## Challenge timing details
-Submissions to the SAMPL7 physical property challenge will be due November 6, 2020.
+Submissions to the SAMPL7 physical property challenge will be due September 30, 2020.
 Challenge participants will have the option of predicting relative free energies between microstates to determine pK<sub>a</sub><sup>[1](https://link.springer.com/content/pdf/10.1007/s10822-020-00280-7.pdf)</sup>, and/or the difference in free energy of the neutral molecules between water and octanol to determine partition coefficients, and/or the log<sub>*P*<sub>*app*</sub></sub> to determine permeabilities of 22 compounds.

 Submission details, templates and instructions are linked to in the manifest.